roboticist-tav/diego_documentation/docs/lexicon/hash_blockchain.md

 , and then asking everyone in `the mist` their eye colours and colours of their socks.

-Everyone in the mist hears `alif` ask for the colour of their eyes...
+Everyone in the mist hears `alif` ask for the colour of their eyes…

 ### Robot  `bahh`